• Skip to primary navigation

 • Pour heavy cream into the bowl of a large stand mixer.
 Using the whisk attachment, beat for several minutes on high speed until stiff peaks form, around 5 minutes.
 Set aside.

-• Using a hand mixer or large stand mixer with the paddle attachment, mix the cream cheese, sugar, vanilla, lemon juice, salt, and tahini and beat on medium-high until smooth.
-Stop mixer and scrape down sides of bowl with rubber spatula.
+• Using a hand mixer or large stand mixer with the paddle attachment, mix the cream cheese and granulated sugar; beat on medium-high until smooth.
+Add the confectioner's sugar, sour cream, lemon juice, and vanilla extract.
+Beat on medium until combined, about 2 minutes, stopping once to scrape down the sides of the bowl with a rubber spatula.
 Mix for an additional minute.

 • Pour cheesecake filling into the chilled graham cracker crust.
 Cover with plastic wrap and refrigerate for at least 8 hours or overnight.